team-friendo/signalboost/README.md

 # Overview <a name="overview"></a>

-Signalboost provides provides free, subscribable, encrypted mass text blasts over the [signal messaging service](https://www.signal.org/).
-(If you are a child of the anarchist 90's, you might usefully think of it as "TextMob 2020." ;))
+Signalboost is a free, subscribable, encrypted text message blaster built on [Signal messaging service](https://www.signal.org/). _If you are a child of the anarchist 90's, think "modern TextMob 2020" ;)_

-It is being made for and in consultation with frontline activists to help them quickly and safely alert friends to mobilize in emergency situations.
+Developed by and for frontline activists, Signalboost enables secure and rapid communication among friend networks.
+Uses include safety alerts, urgent one-way notifications and group mobilisation in emergency situations.

-The stack is a mix of node services, dynamically-allocated docker containers, and DBus IPC calls to the [signal-cli](https://github.com/AsamK/signal-cli) Java app.
-See [Application Design](#design) for more details.
+The stack combines node services, docker containers and [https://github.com/freedesktop/dbus](DBus IPC) calls to the [signal-cli](https://github.com/AsamK/signal-cli) Java app.
+See [Application Design](#design) for a detailed overview.

-If you found us on github, note that all **issue-tracking** takes place via gitlab at [https://0xacab.org/team-friendo/signalboost](https://0xacab.org/team-friendo/signalboost).
+Note to github users: **issue tracking** and related requests belong in our [https://0xacab.org/team-friendo/signalboost](gitlab repo) (https://0xacab.org/team-friendo/signalboost), our master repository.

-If you are a social justice group and **want to use signalboost for your work**, please write us at `team-friendo [AT] riseup [DOT] net`.
+**Want to use signalboost for social justifce work?**  Write us at `team-friendo [AT] riseup [DOT] net`.
 (Signal number and PGP key for inquiries forthcoming! :))

 # Administering <a name="administering"></a>